hazelcast/hazelcast-jet/site/website/blog/2020-09-18-cdc-meets-stream-processing.md

 At the moment of writing the Jet-Debezium integration is fully finished only for MySQL and Postgres databases and has been [released in version 4.2](https://jet-start.sh/blog/2020/07/14/jet-42-is-released) of Jet.
-When we will cover further connectors and if we will extend existing ones (for example by adding handling for database schema changes), remains to be seen.
+Further work on covering more connectors and extending current ones (for example by adding handling for database schema changes), has not yet been scheduled.

 The functionality provided by Debezium, the ability to allow modern processing of legacy data is a great fit to Jet’s ability to carry out that processing efficiently.
 The combination of the two has the potential to become much more than the sum of their parts.
-I’m very much looking forward to finding out what this merger can lead to.
+I very much look forward to finding out what this integration can lead to.
 Stay tuned!